TheGrognardling/TheGrognardling/README.md

   Foundational investigations (practical and theoretical) into algorithms, complexity, proof, and information.

 - **Artificial Intelligence and Neural Networks**
-  Theoretical and applied research on machine learning architectures, symbolic-neural hybrid systems, and the philosophical foundations and implications of AI.
+  Theoretical and applied research on machine learning architectures, neuro-symbolic hybrid systems, and the philosophical foundations and implications of AI.

 ---